stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 setupNeuroimagingEnvironment.md
 ==========

-All of my scripts and documentation assume that these neuroimaging resources have been installed.
-For each package I cover the three computing environments I currently use:

-* OS X Mountain Lion + MacPorts
-* Neurodebian on Ubuntu 12.04 on 64-bit processors
-* Neurodebian VM, running Debian 7.0 wheezy 32-bit on VirtualBox

-Software covered:
+stowler@gmail.com
+updated: 20130524

+My neuroimaging scripts and documentation refer to these open-source neuroimaging resources:

 * neurodebian virtual machine
+* fsl
+* afni
+* BXH/XCEDE tools (from FBIRN)
+* freesurfer
 * itksnap
 * mricron
 * mricrogl
 * imagej/fiji
-* fsl
-* afni
-* BXH/XCEDE tools (from FBIRN)
-* freesurfer
 * spm

-stowler@gmail.com
-updated: 20130523
+This document describes how to deploy these resources in the three computing environments I currently use:

+* OS X Mountain Lion + MacPorts
+* Neurodebian on Ubuntu 12.04 on 64-bit processors
+* Neurodebian VM, running Debian 7.0 wheezy 32-bit on VirtualBox

+[This basic set of system utilities](https://github.com/stowler/stowlerGeneralComputing/blob/master/docs/setupBasicScriptingEnvironment.md#setupbasicscriptingenvironmentmd) must be installed prior to following these instructions.